TheDragonCode/laravel-route-names/README.md

 Next, replace `Illuminate\Foundation\Application` with `DragonCode\LaravelRouteNames\Application` in the `bootstrap/app.php` file.

-Now, you can now list the routes, for example by calling the `php artisan route:list` command or by using the [`dragon-code/pretty-routes`](https://github.com/TheDragonCode/pretty-routes) package.
+You can now list the routes, for example by calling the `php artisan route:list` command or by using the [`dragon-code/pretty-routes`](https://github.com/TheDragonCode/pretty-routes) package.

 ## Using